Maimansingha Gitika: Historical

 The ballads are primarily set in the 18th century, a period often described as part of "premodern Indian literature," when spiritual and religious themes dominated literary expression.
 Gitikas, being a popular form in Bengali literature, embodied these cultural elements.
 As such, Maimansingha Gitika not only reflects the literary conventions of its time but also functions as an important historical source, offering insight into the lives, values, and beliefs of people in premodern Bengal.

 Structure and thematic elements

 According to Zbavitel (1963), the collection contains 55 ballads with over 21,000 lines.
-Among the most well-known ballads are Malua, Chandravati, Kamala, Dewan Bhabna, Dosyu Kenaramer Pala, Rupabati, Kobko O Leela, Kajolrekha, and Dewan Madina.
+Among the most well-known ballads are Malua, Mahua,Chandravati, Kamala, Dewan Bhabna, Dosyu Kenaramer Pala, Rupabati, Kobko O Leela, Kajolrekha, and Dewan Madina.
 Except for Dosyu Kenaramer Pala, most of these centre on romantic relationships between men and women, ending either happily or tragically.
 Notably, many of the ballads are named after female protagonists.
 These heroines are described in vivid and emotional detail.
 According to Sen, the folk ballads provided women with greater scope for representation compared to elite classical literature, which often limited female expression.